What we were looking at

 Where it breaks under load

-The audit modeled API cost exposure from 10 users to 1,000+ users and found that without auth and rate limiting, a single script could drain the API budget in under an hour.
-The report included exact cost projections and the specific endpoints responsible.
+The audit estimated costs from 10 users to 1,000+ and found that without login checks and usage limits, a single script could drain the budget in under an hour.
+The report included exact cost projections and which features were responsible.

 Beyond security

 Plus 18 more findings across performance, code quality, architecture, and scalability.
-Each with severity, evidence, and a recommended fix with effort estimate.
+Each with severity, evidence, and a suggested approach with effort estimate.

 Production readiness roadmap

 The audit turned 26 unknown unknowns into a prioritized, actionable roadmap.
-Every finding includes severity, code evidence, a recommended fix, and an effort estimate.
+Every finding includes severity, code evidence, a suggested approach, and an effort estimate.